Filipanderssondev/course3_projectgroup2_security_system/README.md

 ## [TinkerCAD sketch](https://www.tinkercad.com/things/5uBEkDFoMVf/editel?returnTo=%2Fdashboard%2Fcollections%2FlpoVdsgYDhd%2Fcircuits&sharecode=g7MacNAFKvwASCkBhs4NBxaIz7i4_q1bs9MvRA8sCxU)

 ### Project assignment:
-A security alarm that uses an infrared sensor to detect motion.
-The alarm uses the following components:
+Develop a security alarm system that detects motion using an infrared sensor.
+The alarm system consists of the following components:
-* An infrared motion sensor.
+* Infrared motion sensor - detects movement.
-* Two buzzer to signal when motion is detected by PIR sensor, when the alarm is activated, a pushbutton resets the alarm.
+* One buzzer - signals when motion is detected and when the alarm is activated.
+* Pushbutton - resets the alarm.
-* An LCD display that outputs the current status of the alarm(on/off/alarm activated).
+* LCD display - outputs the current alarm status (on/off/alarm triggered).
-* An RGB-LED that switches between green(when the alarm is off) and red(when the alarm is on).
+* RGB-LED - indicates system status: Green = alarm is off and red = alarm is on.

 ### Instructions:
+1. Connect the hardware.
+2. Program using C/C++.
+3. Create a circuit diagram.
+4. Write a user manual.

 ### Components:
 One Arduino Uno R4 Wifi or other compatible controller One Breadboard
 One Peizo buzzer
-One LCD display
+One LCD display I2C
 One HC-SR501 infrared sensor
 One Pushbutton
 One RGB-LED

 ### Potential extensions (if time and resources are available):

-Replace pushbuttons with combination component.
+* Replace pushbuttons with a keypad for code entry.
-Possibility as an admin to change the personal password.
+* Enable admin access to change the personal password.
-Introduce the usage of a servo component.
+* Introduce the usage of a servo component.
-Exapand the alarm with diffrent sensors for example ultrasound or vibrationdetector.
+* Exapand the alarm with diffrent sensors for example ultrasound or vibrationdetector.

 ### Safety requirements:
+(To be defined based on project scope and implementation)